spencerbutler/resume/SpencerButler.md

 ### Honeycomb Internet Services => June 2017 - July 2020
 #### Unix System Administrator
-- utilized Check_MK (Nagios based) and LibreNMS to monitor server and network infrastructure
+- Utilized Check_MK (Nagios based) and LibreNMS to monitor server and network infrastructure
-- resolved customer related issues ranging from broken email accounts to broken web sites
+- Resolved customer related issues ranging from broken email accounts to broken web sites

 #### DevOps Engineer
- - developed puppet modules to automate the distribution of monitoring agents based on hardware and software specifications unique to each server
+- Developed puppet modules to automate the distribution of monitoring agents based on hardware and software specifications unique to each server
- - utilized python and bash to code monitoring plugins for Linux, OpenBSD, and FreeBSD
+- Utilized python and bash to code monitoring plugins for Linux, OpenBSD, and FreeBSD
+- Built a Flask based API for internal tools

 ### Personal Sabbatical => September 2015 - June 2017
 #### Personal Development